Programming Resource Center

 Does this replace the help I can get from the Teaching Assistant for my class?

-This does not replace the help you get from the Teaching Assistant (TA) for your class, but instead supplements this help.
+This does not replace the help you get from the TA for your class but may instead supplement this help.
 Please note that the PRC staff will very likely not be familiar with the specific assignments from your class in the same way as your class TA will be.
-The PRC staff can help you with programming-related questions.

-Let us know what you think!
-Please send feedback about the PRC to:
+Let us know what you think.
+Send feedback about the PRC to Dr. Christensen.